Consistency of Variational Inference for Nonlinear Inverse Problems of Partial Differential Equations: Introduction

-In this paper, we approach the variational posterior $\hat{Q}$ as the solution to the optimization problem where $D(\cdot \Vert \cdot)$ represents the Kullback-Leibler divergence, and $\Pi(\cdot|D_{N})$ denotes the posterior distribution derived from the data $D_N$ within a natural statistical observation model of the forward map $\mathcal{G}$ (refer to Section \ref{GeneralSetting}).
+Here, we approach the variational posterior $\hat{Q}$ as the solution to the optimization problem where $D(\cdot \Vert \cdot)$ represents the Kullback-Leibler (KL) divergence, and $\Pi(\cdot|D_{N})$ denotes the posterior distribution derived from the data $D_N$ within a natural statistical observation model of the forward map $\mathcal{G}$ (refer to \cref{GeneralSetting}).
 The primary goal of this study is to determine the convergence rate of the variational posterior $\hat{Q}$ towards the truth.
 We propose general conditions on the forward map $\mathcal{G}$, the prior and the variational class $\mathcal{Q}$ to describe this contraction.
 Assuming that the forward map $\mathcal{G}$ satisfies our regularity and conditional stability conditions, we demonstrate that, for a broad class of Gaussian process priors, the variational posterior $\hat{Q}$ converges to the true parameter at the rate specified by The first term, $\varepsilon_N^2$, represents the convergence rate of the posterior $\Pi_N(\cdot|D_N)$ and is ordered as $N^{-a}$ for some $a > 0$.
 The second term represents the variational approximation error arising from the data-generating process $P_{0}^{(N)}$, which is induced by the true parameter.
-When the variational set $\mathcal{Q}$ comprises truncated Gaussian measures or a mean-field variational class, we demonstrate that the variational approximation error is dominated by $\varepsilon_N^2$ (up to a logarithmic factor).
-Therefore, this implies that the convergence rates of the variational posterior distributions for nonlinear inverse problems can attain the same convergence rates as the posterior distributions (up to a logarithmic factor).
-In Section 4, we derive the convergence rates of the variational posterior for the Darcy flow problem and the inverse potential problem for a subdiffusion equation.
+When the variational set $\mathcal{Q}$ comprises { restricted} Gaussian measures or a mean-field variational class, we demonstrate that the variational approximation error is dominated by $\varepsilon_N^2$ (up to a logarithmic factor).
+Therefore, this implies that the convergence rates of the variational posterior distributions for nonlinear inverse problems can be same as the posterior distributions (up to a logarithmic factor).
+In \cref{ApplicationSection}, we derive convergence rates of variational posteriors for the Darcy flow problem and the inverse potential problem for a subdiffusion equation.
 We also prove that these rates are minimax optimal (up to a logarithmic factor).